 The return on investment from public relations leaves advertising's ROI in the dust.
 PR creates a more credible message for considerably less cost than advertising.

 Studies show that people are far more likely to believe a news story than an advertisement.
 To join the ranks of some of the best brands, do you research and find a PR firm that fits your needs and aligns with your brand.
 Remember that PR takes time and doesn’t happen overnight, so consider having a PR firm on retainer for PR campaigns.
-To learn more about how to optimize your media coverage, download Axia Public Relations’ free guide to maximizing your PR investment today.
+To learn more about how to optimize your media coverage, download Axia Public Relations’ guide to maximizing your PR investment today.

 Marjorie Comer is an award-winning PR professional at Axia Public Relations.
 She graduated from Rockhurst University with a Bachelor of Arts in communication.
 Marjorie has worked for Axia Public Relations since October 2011.
 She cheers for her hometown Kansas City Royals.
 Follow her on Twitter @Marjorie_Comer.
 Learn more about Marjorie Comer.
 Read Marjorie's recent blog posts below.